sigmaai/self-driving-golf-cart/src/simulation/Readme.md

 - [x] Rosbag in the bridge (in order to avoid rosbag recoard -a small time errors)
 - [x] Handle ros dependencies
 - [x] Marker/bounding box messages for cars/pedestrian
-- [ ] Better looking color map for segmentation
-- [ ] Support dynamic change (restarting simulation using a topic/rosparam)

 # Setup